HimanUK/himanuk.github.io/_posts/2020-04-12-Intuition.md

 comments: "true"
 ---

+## Machine Learning
+Traditional programming has wandered around giving program specific tasks to do in specific conditions.
+For example - programming a ceiling fan to stop when it does not sense anyone in the room.
+However, as we move from a simple to a "smart" world, the fan needs to check the temperature, occupancy, wind speed, electricity consumption, voltage supply, etc before deciding the speed at which it wants to operate.
+As one can realise, explicitly thinking about every input condition and defining an appropirate response becomes a very difficult task.

 ## Where does RL fit into Machine Learning?

 Machine Learning(ML) techniques enable the computer to learn from data/experience without being explicitly programmed to do so.
 It crudely encompasses 3 parts: